 Summer is the top season for car purchases, and it is also the best season for refinancing.
 According to TransUnion, auto sales spike an average of 5.5 percent in the year’s third quarter.
 That’s also when many buyers refinance their car loans, even if the loans originated just a few days earlier.

 Many customers look for deals on current models before next year’s vehicles appear in the fall.
-For 2019, the prospect of additional tariffs on vehicles made by foreign companies may also drive sales.
-If the purchaser has to pay a relatively high interest rate on the original loan, they may find refinancing shortly thereafter lowers the rate or extends the term.
-In this environment, there’s certainly optimism for growth, but optimal growth won’t occur until issues such as disseminating consumer information and online refinancing are resolved.
+There’s certainly optimism for growth, but optimal growth won’t occur until issues such as disseminating consumer information and online refinancing are resolved.

 Enabling lenders to refinance efficiently